FIWARE/tutorials.Step-by-Step/docs/context-providers.md

 ## Health Checks

-The nodejs proxy application offers a `health` endpoint for each of the four context providers.
+The Node.js proxy application offers a `health` endpoint for each of the four context providers.
 Making a request to the appropriate endpoint will check that the provider is running and external data can be received.
 The application runs on port `3000`.